ronanchilvers/solo-d6/Game/Scenes/08 - Seeking Sanctuary.md

 > [!roll] Test - Persuasion to let them in
 > **Result:** 4, Lucky: 5

 There is another short pause and then - "Very well.
 But no mess and no theft.
-Master Valtaistuin wouldmbe most displeased with either."
+Master Valtaistuin would be most displeased with either."

 Okan nods enthusiastically - "Of course!
 Fully understood."